 Take a stroll along this half-mile trail through the Stevens Point Sculpture Park and take in the scenic views as well as regional and national artwork.
 With classics like the "Sand County Bench" and the striking "Elk Centaur", the park is a fun, unique experience for all ages.

-Get out and view all the local art with our guide to the murals of downtown Stevens Point while also checking out public art in plain view!
+Get out and view all the local art with our guide to art on downtown Stevens Point.

 Cast a line